Your Cloud Account URL should be whitelisted between both User Workstations and Media Players

 *Media players will still be able to change content/channels without WebSockets but it may be delayed up to a few minutes, also the player status will remain orange for connected players

 Your Media players also need to be able to access:

 - The URL(s) of streaming network video you wish to display (port can be specified in URL)

-These are limitations specific to BSN cloud and any questions about network setup should be directed to email@example.com
+Any questions about Brightsign player setup should be directed to email@example.com

 This is a basic diagram of a Carousel Cloud system: